ViggieM/minimalistdjango/_posts/2023-09-06-django-htmx-0.1.0.md

 ## The task

-> * Create a django form (arbitrary fields)
-> * Make a view where you can edit the form
-> * When the form is submitted, a preview of the form and its submitted values is rendered
-> * Provide a *back* button to re-edit the form, or press *submit* to submit the form
+> Develop a Django form with customizable fields, implement a view for form editing, display a preview of the form with submitted values upon submission, and offer options to either return to form editing with a "back" button or submit the form for processing.

-### Build the edit view
+## Build the edit view

 We start off with a regular django form